-Summer Safety: Motorcycle Riding in Boston
+Summer Safety Tips for Motorcycle Riding in Boston

 As the weather heats up, motorcycle enthusiasts are ready to get their bikes on the road.
-Just recently, however, several fatal motorcycle crashes in the greater Boston area have gotten the warmer months off to a tragic start.
-A motorcyclist died after colliding with a car, another died after losing control of a bike he had owned for only a few months.
+Just recently, however, several fatal motorcycle crashes in the greater Boston area have gotten the warmer months off to a tragic start. a motorcyclist died after colliding with a car, another died after losing control of a bike he had owned for only a few months.
 Riding a motorcycle can be a fun, adrenaline-pumping activity, but it is important to understand the inherent risks of riding a motorcycle, and the best ways to stay safe while still enjoying the ride.